NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 manual intervention.

-Nameservers MAY allow loading and transfer of broken zones with incorrect catalog zone syntax as they are treated as regular zones (see (#generalrequirements)).
+Nameservers MAY allow loading and transfer of broken zones with incorrect catalog zone syntax (as they are treated as regular zones).
+The reason a catalog zone is considered broken SHOULD always be communicated clearly to the operator (e.g. through a log message).

 When a previously correct catalog zone becomes a broken catalog zone, because of an update through an incremental transfer or otherwise, it loses its catalog